 - Treacherous Advisor: He worked with the Kiheitai so he could become leader of the Shinsengumi.

-- The Unfavorite: Revealed in his past that he had a sick older twin brother who was heir to his family and his mother ONLY cares for him.
-To the point that despite Itou's hard work in getting perfect grades just to get noticed by her, he overhears her saying that she doesn't care about Itou's progress at all as she believes that he is to blame for his brother's condition and blatantly said that she wished that he was never born.
+- The Un-Favourite: It's revealed that he had a sick older twin brother who was heir to his family and his mother ONLY cared for him.
+To the point that despite Itou's hard work in getting perfect grades just to get noticed by her, he overheard her saying that she doesn't care about Itou's progress at all as she believes that he is to blame for his brother's condition and blatantly said that she wished that he was never born.
 Ouch.

-- All the Other Reindeer: Looked down upon and mocked by his own family for his bastard-born status and incompetence, which caused him to join criminal gangs.
+- Bastard Angst: He was looked down upon and mocked by his own family for his bastard-born status and incompetence, which caused him to join criminal gangs.

 - Big Beautiful Man: He looks unusually pretty after taking off his sunglasses, yet retain his fat.